mbalesni/openpilot-pipeline/README.md

 ## Data pipeline

-A script in `gt_hacky` runs the official Openpilot model on the full dataset and saves the outputs.
+A script in `gt_distill` runs the official Openpilot model on the full dataset and saves the outputs.

 True ground truth creation is currently not implemented.